|

 --to mantainer@example.net \

-[ ] Apply a series of patches generated by a pear with "git format-patch"
+[ ] Apply a series of patches generated by a peer with "git format-patch"

 git am --signoff 1.patch 2.patch 3.patch...